kormilitzin/the-signature-method-in-machine-learning/README.md

 <a href="https://arxiv.org/pdf/1603.03788.pdf" target="_blank">A Primer on the Signature Method in Machine Learning</a>

-For mathematical ninjas and those with solid background in statistical machine learning, the next step will be this articles:
+For mathematical ninjas and those with solid background in statistical machine learning, the next step will be this article:

 <a href="https://arxiv.org/pdf/1601.08169.pdf" target="_blank">Kernels for sequentially ordered data</a>